belaqua84/helper-factory/README.md

 # helper-factory
 A factory written in AngularJS that replaces some of the most useful functions of jquery with pure javascript.

-So far it includes 6 functions:
+So far it includes 7 functions:

 - hasClass
 - addClass
 - removeClass
 - forEachNode
+- objectLength
 - debounce
 - whichBrowser